With votes already being cast in Florida, many political organizations and media outlets are making their endorsements for the election.

 When you compare their choices against LGBTQ advocacy group SAVE’s picks, the difference is glaring.
 Every editorial board sets their own criteria.
 SAVE values pro-equality candidates and that shows in their decisions.

 SAVE’s picks are: incumbent Dean Trantalis for Mayor; incumbent Steve Glassman for District 2; and political newcomer Norby Belz in District 1.
 All three are openly LGBTQ.
-In District 4, SAVE endorsed incumbent and vocal ally Ben Sorenson.
+In District 4, SAVE endorsed vocal ally Ben Sorenson.

 There is zero overlap with the Sun-Sentinel’s picks.